puppetlabs/learn-to-be-a-puppet-engineer/ruby/exploring-ruby-with-pry.md

 within each session, to easier distinguish them.

-It's also good to set your favourite editor, for example:
+It's also good to set your favorite editor, for example:

 ```ruby
 Pry.config.editor = 'nvim'